jsuereth/jsuereth.github.com/_posts/scala/2012-01-10-scala-community-awards.md

 category: scala
 ---

+*UPDATE* - Akka has weighed in on the award!

 Recently, a lot of Scala projects have moved to github!
 This has drastically reduced the overhead of accepting community patches, and the community has been *wonderful* in making Scala and its documentation better.
 The number of contributions and the care in commits shows that Scala has one of the best open source communities around!

 I plan to show statistics for the increase in community contributions for Scala, but I'm waiting a bit until we have some statistical relevance in contributions.
 Right now, it's still to early to 'prove' anything, but the numbers appear to be tracking (if you ignore the blip known as Paul Phillips before he was a Typesafe employee).